Wales breaks May Day temperature record

 Usk has highest temperature as Wales breaks May Day record

-Wales is experiencing its hottest May Day since the bank holiday weekend was introduced in 1978.
+Wales has enjoyed its hottest May Day since the bank holiday weekend was introduced in 1978.

-The temperature has reached 25C in Usk in Monmouthshire, Cardiff, and Llysdinam in Powys: 10C above the average maximum, which is 15C.
+The temperature reached 26C in Usk in Monmouthshire while it was 25C in Cardiff and Llysdinam in Powys - 10C above the average maximum of 15C.

 The previous record was set in 1999 when 23.4C was recorded in Machynlleth.

-It has led to busy roads, while a child has been rescued after being wept out to sea at Ogmore-by-Sea in the Vale of Glamorgan.
+It led to busy roads, while a child was rescued after being swept out to sea at Ogmore-by-Sea in the Vale of Glamorgan.

-The UK as a whole is basking in record-breaking spring sunshine, with highs of 28C reported at St James' Park in central London by the Met Office.
+The UK as a whole basked in record-breaking spring sunshine, with highs of 28C reported near London by the Met Office.

-BBC Wales weather presenter Sue Charles said Wales' temperatures could continue to rise slightly into Monday evening - but cooler weather was on the horizon.
+BBC Wales weather presenter Sue Charles said Wales' temperatures rose into the late afternoon on Monday - but cooler weather was on the horizon.

 "It's great timing because it's been warm throughout the whole bank holiday weekend," she said.